We verify all castings on StarNow, and most castings will be safe and professional experiences.

 It’s possible to be duped by a scammer even before the audition stage, by receiving an email from someone pretending to be an agent.
 Here’s a real-life example of a scam email received by one of our members:

 ‘Hello, How are you doing today ?
-I'm [name of casting agent], official model scout for [big brand agency].
+I'm [name of casting professional], official model scout for [big brand agency].
 We have a modeling job offer for [famous brand].

 If you are interested in more details, request at [name]@gmail.com